jordanallred/Live-Object-Detection/README.md

-# Smart Object Detection System
+# Live Object Detection System

 A modern, responsive home surveillance system with object detection capabilities and a user-friendly web interface.